richarvey/techshift-modernise/content/page/containersInProd.md

 ### Wrap up

 Using these constructs we can place and run container workloads in AWS easily and take advantage of other AWS service integration.
-Using Fargate we don't have to manage any infrastructure so our focus can yet again be on the application and the container it runs within.
+Using Fargate we do not have to manage any infrastructure so our focus can yet again be on the application and the container it runs within.